 Shopping for electronic gadgets isn't as easy as it used to be.
 A TV was a TV, a radio was a radio, and a stereo was a stereo.
-However, now there are LCD TVs, plasma TVs, 5, 6, and 7 channel home theater receivers, speakers, subwoofers, and the choices go on and on and on.
+However, now there are LCD TVs, Plasma TVs, 4K Ultra HD TVs, 5, 6, 7, and even 9 channel home theater receivers, speakers, sound bars, subwoofers, and the choices go on and on and on.

 The following is a list and discussion of products that are either "Hot" or "Not" for home theater consumers this Holiday Shopping Season.